Weekday Gospel Reflection

 Matthew structured his genealogy to emphasize the right moment for the Messiah's appearance and the people he would serve.
 Matthew listed the genealogy in three groups of fourteen; since Jews considered the number "seven" as the complete or perfect number, multiples of "seven" had significance.
 By using the number in this way, Matthew emphasized the appearance of the Messiah at the right time, the "fullness of time."
 It is interesting to note that Jesus himself marked the fourteenth generation in the list.
 In other words, the last name to appear, number fourteen on the third list of generations, was the Messiah.
 In Matthew's eyes, his appearance announced the presence of the end times, the coming of the Kingdom.

 The people in the genealogy described not only the character and power of Jesus, they also indicated his mission.
 He was sent to the poor, the weak, the outcast.
 The appearance of four women on the list was extraordinary; no ancient man would boast of women in his list of ancestors unless they displayed extraordinary virtue.
 Tamar, Rahab, Ruth, and Bathsheba (mother of Solomon) may have had outstanding characters, but their stories were flawed, tainted with immorality.
 Yet, all four had a great impact on their husbands and sons who were key in God's plans.
 So, too would Mary.
 The concept of the virgin birth would raise eyebrows among non-believers.
 For Matthew, the Christ came despite immorality.
-Indeed, he came to sinner, so they, too, could have a place in God's great plan of salvation.
+Indeed, he came to sinners, so they, too, could have a place in God's great plan of salvation.

 How do you feel knowing that God prepared for the coming of his Son with less than perfect people?